 At Queen of Peace Grammar School, there are varied, multiple support systems to ensure the learning success of each student.
 If a student encounters difficulty in a subject area, the teacher will provide support and prescriptive instruction to enhance learning.
 Each classroom teacher stays at least one day per week to help students who require assistance.
 Many classes have paraprofessionals that provide extra help during the school day.
 In the upper grades, the teachers continue to provide support after school hours.

 The homeroom teacher may recommend the student for extra help in Reading or Math from the Bergen County Special Services Teacher, Mrs. Anne Celmer.
 Mrs. Celmer works with students whose Terra Nova scores indicate weaknesses in certain subject areas.
 Homeroom teachers may also recommended students to Mrs. Celmer based on classroom performance.
 The students will be taken out of the classroom once or twice a week to reinforce targeted learning skills.

-Mr. Cuddihy and the National Junior Honor Society provide peer tutoring on designated Thursdays each month from 3 to 3:30 PM (Watch for dates on our monthly calendar).
+Mrs. Cordero and the National Junior Honor Society provide peer tutoring during the school day.
 Honor Society students are assigned one or two students to help with homework tasks and general understanding of particular concepts.

 Queen of Peace Grammar School addresses the individual needs and learning styles of all students.
 Teachers provide a myriad of instructional methods to support the success of each student.
 Effective communication between the home and school is essential for student success.
 If learning inconsistencies are identified in a student, a teacher may suggest the extensive testing services of the Bergen County Child Study Team.
 Based on testing outcomes, the student will be provided with an Individualized Education Plan.
-Ms. Mary Grace Cherry, the school’s Resource Room Teacher, will also work with IEP students to support learning goals.
+Ms. Mary Grace Cherry, the school’s Resource Room teacher, will also work with IEP students to support learning goals.